 Peabody Hotel– One of the most famous hotels in the country, you’ll come to see the daily duck parade, but will be won over by the setting and gracious service.
 149 Union Avenue, Memphis, (901) 529-4000.

 Save some money by staying outside downtown.
 This top-rated motel offers all the comforts, and is close to the airport.
 TripAdvisor average rate: $109

 Rendezvous – There’s a reason crowds line up in an alley nearly every night: incredible barbecue ribs.
 See what the fuss is all about.
 52 South 2nd Street, Memphis, 901/523-2746

 Payne’s Bar-B-Q – For a different barbecue experience, try this cinderblock Memphis favorite, owned by a Black family.
 Order the chopped pork sandwich with mustard slaw and spicy sauce.
+Or for a true classic, try the barbecue bologna sandwich.
 901/272-1523

 The Four Way – It’s worth a trip to the Soulsville neighborhood for this Black-owned Southern meat-and-three classic.
 Standouts include turkey and dressing, and fried chicken.
 Closed Monday.
 901/507-1519

 Arcade – Sure, it’s a diner.
 But Elvis used to eat here.
 Order the fried peanut butter and banana sandwich and you’ll feel like a king too.
 Near the Civil Rights Museum.
 540 South Main Street, Memphis, 901/526-5757